step-8/cluedo-karamchand/README.md

 ### How to play :

-* You will be given a character and set of cards, you have to find the character,weapon and room involved in the murder.
+* You will be given a character and set of cards, you have to find the character, weapon and room involved in the murder.

 * In your turn, you can have multiple options:
-  * Rolling dice
+  * Roll dice
-  * Suspection
+  * Suspect
-  * Accusation
+  * Accuse
   * Pass

 * When your turn is over, you can pass to the other player.